15 cl of Prosecco wine

 To say that every glass of prosecco or white wine and sparkling water is Spritz is a bit too Taliban as an affirmation.
-So let’s just call it Hugo cocktail and not Spritz Hugo and let’s give it thanks for what it is.
+So let’s call it Hugo cocktail and not Spritz Hugo and give it thanks for what it is.

 Who invented the Hugo cocktail?

-Hugo was born in Alto Adige, from the hands of the bartender Roland Gruber, who has the brilliant intuition of flavoring the classic glass of Prosecco with mint and lemon balm syrup, one of the most fragrant aromatic plant.
+Hugo was born in Alto Adige, from the hands of the bartender Roland Gruber, who has the brilliant intuition of flavoring the classic glass of Prosecco with mint and lemon balm syrup, one of the most fragrant aromatic plants.
 Not by chance, lemon balm is one of the main ingredients of great liqueurs like Arquebuse and Chartreuse.

 Hugo cocktail ingredients and doses

 - 2 cl of lemon balm syrup

 Cool a goblet/glass, then put the lemon balm syrup and some ice cubes in it.

 Pour the wine, add the mint and some soda and stir gently.

 If you can’t find the lemon balm syrup, replace it with elderflower syrup.
 A drop of lime or lemon juice is excellent to make the Hugo less monothematic.
 Some apple juice is an excellent addition too.